THE FORGE ENTERTAINMENT LIMITED (“The Company”)

 - Individuals who we are speaking to about potentially taking part in or working on one of our productions;

-- Employees, workers (including agency workers), consultants, freelancers and officers employed or engaged by the Company;
+- Employees, workers (including agency workers), consultants, freelancers and officers employed or engaged by the Company (including former employees, workers, consultants, freelancers and officers);

-- People who we contract to work on our productions, which includes talent, cast, crew, contributors and all those working in production roles or production support roles, which includes designers, production assistants, camera crew, chaperones for children etc and all those working on-screen be it as extras or featured performers, as well as voiceover artists.
+- People who we contract to work on our productions or to provide services to us, which includes but is not limited to talent, cast, crew, contributors and all those working in production roles or production support roles, which includes designers, production assistants, camera crew, chaperones for children etc and all those working on-screen be it as extras or featured performers, as well as voiceover artists.
 Where we use children on our productions, this privacy notice will also apply to that child or, if that child is under 13, we will issue this Privacy Notice to a person with parental responsibility for that child.

 When we refer to our People in this Notice, we will say “you” or “your”.
 When we refer to the Company, we will say either “the Company”, “we” “our” or “us”.